 Founded in 1851, Columbia College has been helping students advance their lives through higher education for more than 160 years.
-As a private, nonprofit, coeducational liberal arts and sciences college, the college takes pride in its small classes, experienced faculty and quality educational programs.
+A private, nonprofit liberal arts and sciences college, Columbia College takes pride in small classes, experienced faculty and quality educational programs.

-Originally founded as Christian Female College, the college was the first women's college west of the Mississippi River to be chartered by a state legislature.
-The college changed its name to Columbia College in 1970 when it transitioned from a two-year women's college to a four-year coeducational college.
-Though Columbia College has retained a covenant with the Christian Church (Disciples of Christ) since its inception, the college is a nonsectarian school welcoming students of all religious denominations.
+Originally founded as Christian Female College, the college changed its name to Columbia College in 1970.
+That year, it transitioned from a two-year women's college to a four-year coeducational college.

-In addition to offering associate and bachelor's degrees, the college also offers master's degrees at the main campus, selected extended campuses and online.
+The college offers associate and bachelor's degrees, as well as master's degrees at the main campus, selected venues and online.

-- The Day Campus and Evening Campus are located in Columbia, Mo.
+- The traditional campus and evening program are located in Columbia, Mo.

-- The college also has 36 extended campuses in 13 states and Cuba.
+- The college also has more than 30 locations in multiple states and Cuba.

 associate degrees offered